Parikshit-Wayal/AWS-Projects/README.md

 # AWS-Projects
+## 🔐I've shared the full process — go through it, and you'll see you can do it too!
  1. Project1: Autoscalling with Instance Refresh
  2. Project2: Optimizing Static File Delivery with Amazon S3 + CloudFront
  3. Project3: PHP Script to Upload to S3, Serve via CloudFront, and Save to RDS